chris-cooper/doarama-blog/_posts/2014-08-01-video-photo.md

 [Edit UI]({{ site.url }}/assets/2014-08-01-edit-ui.jpg)

 There have also been some updates to the [Doarama Terms of Use](http://www.doarama.com/terms) to support the use of photos and videos.
+The Doarama API will be updated to support the new photo, video and text comment functionality in due course.